SEED-platform/seed/docs/source/api.rst

 ---------------------

-These endpoints behave drastically differently depending on whether the system is configured to upload files to S3 or to a local file system.
+These endpoints behave drastically differently depending on whether the system is configured to upload files to S3 or to the local file system.

-.. automodule:: data_importer.views
+.. automodule:: seed.data_importer.views
     :members: handle_s3_upload_complete, local_uploader, get_upload_details, sign_policy_document